Vicious Pink

-Vicious Pink was a synth-pop duo formed in Leeds, England in 1981.
+Vicious Pink is an English synth-pop duo formed in Leeds in 1981.
+They reformed for a new album in 2023 and will perform live again in 2024.

 History

 With a catchy sound and a penchant for highly provocative and sexualized lyrics, the band's music was aimed toward clubs rather than commercial hits.
 Vicious Pink consisted of two members, English/French singer Josephine Warden and keyboardist Brian Moss.
 The duo began as backing vocalists for Soft Cell, then known as Vicious Pink Phenomena.